apereo/cas/docs/cas-server-documentation/registration/Account-Registration-Overview.md

 | `label`        | Key to a message key in the CAS language bundles to describe the label text for this input.
 | `title`        | Key to a message key in the CAS language bundles to describe the title text for this input.
 | `pattern`      | Regular expression pattern to force and validate the acceptable pattern for the input value.
-| `type`         | The type of this input field (i.e. `email`, `phone`, `text`, etc.).
+| `type`         | The type of this input field (i.e. `select`, `email`, `phone`, `text`, etc.).
 | `order`        | The display order of this input on the screen.
+| `values`       | List of values to display in order, when type is set to `select`.

 <div class="alert alert-info"><strong>Is it possible to...?</strong><p>You must be wondering
-by now whether it's possible to customize the screen and include <code>42</code> other types of fields and values.
+by now whether it's possible to customize the screen and include other types of fields, forms and values.
-Yes.
 In general, you should be able to use JSON metadata to describe additional fields so long as the input field's type is simple enough and supported.
 If you have a type that isn't supported by the existing metadata, you will need to build the input field and workflows and rules linked to it yourself as custom code.</p></div>